 The importance of fitting slippers correctly

 To make sure your slippers are doing your feet some good, it’s important to know how they should fit.
 Just because they’re soft and informal doesn’t mean they should be too big or too small.
 Ill-fitting slippers is often what makes some people wonder if slippers are safe because they’ve heard too many horror stories of people falling over in loose-fitting slippers on hardwood floors.
-Take as much care when purchasing slippers as you would with any other pair of shoes – check out our size guides for men, women, and kids
+Take as much care when purchasing slippers as you would with any other pair of shoes – check out our size guides for men, women, and kids.
+How to beat the winter chills.

 Which slippers are the best?